msainsburydale/NeuralEstimators/README.md

 ## Getting started

 See the package vignette for an overview of the framework and package, and for an illustrative example.
+You can view the vignette directly in your browser by clicking [here](https://raw.githack.com/msainsburydale/NeuralEstimators/main/NeuralEstimators.html).

 ## Conda